 What is hepatitis C?

 Hepatitis means inflammation of the liver.
 There are many causes of hepatitis, of which the hepatitis C virus is only one.
 Please read the separate leaflet called Hepatitis for more information about what the liver is, what it does, and the other causes of hepatitis.

 One virus that causes hepatitis is called the hepatitis C virus (HCV).
 This leaflet is only about hepatitis C. See separate leaflets called Hepatitis A and Hepatitis B, which are caused by different viruses.
 Hepatitis C is also sometimes called 'hep C'.
-Hepatitis C was only discovered in the 1980s so it is still a relatively new disease; some aspects of this disease are still not completely understood.

 Hepatitis C is a virus which is carried in the bloodstream to the liver.
 It can then affect and damage your liver.
 However, this virus can also affect other parts of the body, including the digestive system, the immune system and the brain.

 There are six types of the hepatitis C virus.
 These different types are called genotypes and they are numbered 1 to 6.
 The most common subtypes of hepatitis C in the UK are genotypes 1 and 3.
 It is important to know which type you have, as different types respond differently to treatment.
 It is possible to be infected with more than one type of hepatitis C at the same time.

 Hepatitis C symptoms

 Many people with hepatitis C feel entirely well and have few or no symptoms.
 Any symptoms that may be present (see below) are often initially thought to be due to another illness.
 This may mean that hepatitis C may be diagnosed when you have had the virus for some time.
 Many people have hepatitis C without knowing it.

 It is helpful to think of two phases of infection with HCV.
 An acute phase when you first become infected and a chronic (persistent) phase in people where the virus remains long-term.